 The median duration of marriage at divorce in this release is represented by the middle value when the data are arranged in increasing order.
 The median is used, rather than the mean, because the duration of marriage for divorces is not symmetrically distributed, therefore the median provides a more accurate reflection of this distribution.
 The mean would be affected by the relatively small number of divorces which take place when duration of marriage exceeds 15 years.

-Fact proven at divorce; A petitioner must prove one or more of five facts (adultery, unreasonable behaviour, desertion, and separation, either with or without consent of the respondent), in order to establish the irretrievable breakdown of the marriage.
+Fact proven at divorce; A petitioner must prove one or more of five facts (adultery, unreasonable behaviour, desertion, or separation, either with or without consent of the respondent), in order to establish the irretrievable breakdown of the marriage.

 The Divorce Reform Act 1969 came into effect in England and Wales on 1 January 1971.
 The Act, subsequently consolidated in the Matrimonial Causes Act 1973, made it possible for the first time for divorce to be petitioned for on the couple’s separation.